knudmoeller/berlin_corona_cases/README.md

 `indicators` in turn contains the indicators `incidence_new_infections` (incidence of new infections per 100,000 inhabitants per week) and `icu_occupancy_rate` (the ICU occupancy rate in %: which percentage of the available ICU capacity is currently being used).
 On 2020-11-11 another indicator was introduced: the change in 7-day incidence (_"Veränderung der 7-Tage-Inzidenz"_).
 This indicator is included as `change_incidence` (the number shows the change in percent).
+`change_incidence` was dropped again on 2021-09-02 (still included as `0.0` for backwards-compatibility) and replaced with a new indicator `incidence_hospitalisation`.
 `basic_reproduction_number` (basic reproduction number R) was recorded until 2021-07-22.
 After that, it is only included as `0.0`, in case applications rely on it to be there.

 Each indicator has a numeric `value` and a traffic light `color`-code (one of [`green`, `yellow`, `red`]).
 For the exact meaning of color codes please refer to the corona dashboard.
+Note that the meaning of the color codes was adjusted on 2021-09-02.

 `vaccination` shows the total number of administered doses of COVID-19 vaccinations, as well as the percentage of the population that has received one or two doses, respectively.